adamtilson/adamtilson.github.io/lecture/lec-14/markdown.md

 ---
 ## Rank of a Matrix

-The rank of a matrix is defined as the order of the largest square sub-matrix whose determinant is zero.
+The rank of a matrix is defined as the order of the largest square sub-matrix whose determinant is non-zero.

 e.g. Rank is 3